2016 24 Hours of Daytona: Entry list

 There were 54 cars officially entered for the race with most of the entries in the Prototype and Grand Touring Daytona (GTD) categories.
 The 2015 race winners, Chip Ganassi Racing (CGR), returned to defend their title.
-Action Express Racing (AER) and VisitFlorida Racing (VFR) fielded two Chevrolet Corvette DP cars and Wayne Taylor Racing (WTR) one.
-CGR fielded two Riley MkXXVI cars with one from Highway to Help.
-Mazda Motorsports had two Lola B08/80 cars and both the Extreme Speed Motorsports (ESM) and Michael Shank Racing (MSR) teams entered one Ligier JS P2 each.
-SMP Racing made its North American endurance debut at Daytona with a BR Engineering BR01.
+Action Express Racing (AXR) and VisitFlorida Racing (VFR) fielded two Chevrolet Corvette DP cars and Wayne Taylor Racing (WTR) one.
+CGR fielded two Ford-powered Riley MkXXVI cars, while a BMW-engined example was entered by Highway to Help.
+Mazda Motorsports had two Lola B08/80-Mazda cars, and the Extreme Speed Motorsports (ESM) and Michael Shank Racing (MSR) teams each entered a single Ligier JS P2 chassis with Honda HR35TT twin-turbocharged 3.5-liter V6 engines.
+SMP Racing made its North American endurance debut at Daytona with a Nissan-powered BR Engineering BR01.
 Panoz brought the DeltaWing car to Daytona for the fifth successive year.
-The Prototype Challenge (PC) class was composed of eight Oreca FLM09 cars: two from Starworks Motorsports and BAR1 Motorsports.
+The Prototype Challenge (PC) class was composed of eight Oreca FLM09-Chevrolet cars: two from Starworks Motorsports and BAR1 Motorsports.
 CORE Autosport, JDC-Miller MotorSports, Performance Tech and PR1/Mathiasen Motorsports entered one car each.